egarbarino/safari_gke_2/lesson_1/README.md

 Now that we can access the gcloud command, we will it use to create our first Kubernetes cluster, and then show you how to delete it as well.

 The gcloud command also creates the configuration file used by the kubectl command, which is the native command used to manage Kubernetes.
-You can think of as the gcloud command handing over Kubernetes control to the kubectrl command once the cluster is created... just as shown on the diagram.
+You can think of as the gcloud command handing over control to the kubectl command once the cluster is created... just as shown on the diagram.

 Let's now see this process in action...